gaurav/hcls-fhir-rdf/scripts/owl-safe-lists/README.md

 * rdf:rest --> fhir:rdfRest (an owl:ObjectProperty)
 * rdf:nil --> fhir:rdfNil

 The scripts below perform such conversions, and are provided as a convenience.
 Other workaround strategies are possible.
 Additional contributions are welcomed if you have another means of working around this problem.

+Typical usage pattern for the scripts below:
+1. Apply one of the below scripts to your data file.
+2. Merge the fhir.ttl ontology into your data file.
+3. Open in Protege or the tool of your choice.
+This will still leave individuals as anonymous blank nodes.
+To alleviate this problem you could also [skolemize](https://www.w3.org/TR/rdf12-semantics/#skolemization) those blank nodes to become IRIs.

 ## Scripts
 * SPARQL